sourmash-bio/sourmash/doc/command-line.md

 ### `sourmash tax genome` - classify a genome using `gather` results

 `sourmash tax genome` reports likely classification for each query, based on `gather` matches.
-Since `gather` matches are non-overlapping

 By default, classification requires at least 10% of the query to be matched.
 Thus, if 10% of the query was matched to a species, the species-level classification can be reported.
 However, if 7% of the query was matched to one species, and an additional 5% matched to a different species in the same genus, the genus-level classification will be reported.

 `sourmash tax genome` can use an ANI threshold (`--ani-threshold`) instead of a containment threshold.
 This works the same way as the containment threshold